2025: THE YEAR THE FOUNDATION HIT £1MILLION!

 What began in 2013 as a sports-focused outreach programme has grown into a pillar of support for people right across South-West London.
 The Foundation’s work centres on four key pillars: social inclusion, sports participation, education and health, using sport as a vehicle to achieve broader community outcomes.

 A snapshot of the Foundation’s activity shows that it now engages thousands of people each week, providing everything from walking football for older adults to holiday programmes for children, mental wellbeing sessions and support for young people into education, training and employment.
-Recent figures show the Foundation organising over 33 weekly programmes, engaging more than 3,500 local participants aged from 4 to 96, with hundreds benefiting directly from health and educational initiatives.
+Recent figures show the Foundation organising over 33 weekly programmes, engaging thousands of local participants aged from 4 to 96, with hundreds benefiting directly from health and educational initiatives.

 Financial Growth